 Tip: Factory Reset function can only wipe the data from Android internal storage, and it won’t erase the files or app data saved in external storage card.
 Therefore, if you backup all Android data into your SD card or computer, you don’t have to worry about losing them.

-How can we get back lost files after factory reset Android?
+How can you recover data after factory reset Android?
 Don’t panic.
-You are not at the end.
+You are not at the end of the road.
 There is still a way to recover data after factory reset.
-A third-party data recovery tool will do help: Jihosoft Android Phone Recovery.
-By using it, you can recover almost all files after factory reset Android, including contacts, messages, call history, photos, videos, music files, documents, and more.
-For Mac users, please try Jihosoft Android Recovery Mac.
+A third-party data recovery tool will do help: Jihosoft Android Data Recovery.
+By using it, you can recover almost all files after factory reset Android, including contacts, messages, call history, photos, videos, documents, WhatsApp, Viber and more on your Windows or Mac computer.